Winter Storm Brings Snow To Grapevine, Hail To Simi Valley

 According to the NWS, rain rates around 0.3 inches per hour could trigger debris flows once again in and near the Silverado and Bond Burn scars.
 In January, a large storm caused mudslides in the same burn scars.

+Over in the Inland Empire, the storm brought in rain, snow and hail — though the Cajon Pass remained opened Thursday night.

 A winter storm warning remained in effect until 10 p.m.
-Thursday for the Los Angeles County Mountains, excluding the Santa Monica range.MORE NEWS: Live Updates: Biden Directs All States To Make All Adults Eligible For COVID-19 Vaccine By May 1
+Thursday for the Los Angeles County Mountains, excluding the Santa Monica range.MORE NEWS: Source: Suspects In Newport Beach Beating Cited, Released To Parents

 (© Copyright 2020 CBS Broadcasting Inc. All Rights Reserved.
 City News Service contributed to this report.)